Call2Me

 Short answer: an AI receptionist costs about $0.10–$0.15 per minute of talk time — roughly $1–2 per answered call for a typical two-minute call — with no setup fee and no per-call human charge.
 You pay only for the minutes it's actually on a call.

-The longer answer is where it gets interesting, because the structure of that price is what makes an AI receptionist so much cheaper than the human alternative at real volume.
+The longer answer is where it gets interesting, because the structure of that price is what makes an AI receptionist so much cheaper than the human alternative at real volume — and why it's usually the cheapest answering service once you account for the setup fees, minimums, and overage that "cheap" human plans hide.

 The quick math